Cale/Grid-Mapper/README.md

 # Grid-Mapper
 Grid Mapper work with [WSJT-X](https://wsjt.sourceforge.io/) to display calling stations' grids on a map, display previously worked grids on a map, display the station's grid currently being worked on a map, and information about the station being worked showing up on a side panel.
 All in real time.

-When I created this app I didn't realize a simmilar app called [GridTracker](https://gridtracker.org/) existed.
-For a more "kitchen sink" approach to this concept, give that app a try.

 Color key:
 * Green squares: Previously worked station grids.
 * Yellow squares: Previously worked station grids currently calling CQ.